happylinze/multi-modal-tsm/README.md

 We provided several examples to train MM-TSM with this repo:

-- To train on Multi-modal Action Recognition Dataset, using ImageNet pre-training is usually better:
+- To train on Multi-Modal Action Recognition Dataset, using ImageNet pre-training is usually better:

   ```bash
   python main.py mmvpr RTD \